govuk-one-login/life-events-platform/doc/architecture/decisions/0006-scopes-and-auth.md

 ### Scopes in cognito

-1. data/publish - Allows the user to publish events to the system
+1. events/publish - Allows the user to publish events to the system
-2. data/consume - Allows the user to consume events from the system
+2. events/consume - Allows the user to consume events from the system
-3. admin - Allows the user to use the admin and subscription features
+3. events/admin - Allows the user to use the admin and subscription features

 ### Fields in our DB